Use this announcement bar to draw your user’s attention to important updates and deals.

 Who has abnormally high cortisol levels, naturally?

-While glucocorticoid-steroid use is the most common reason for Cushing’s syndrome, higher than normal cortisol levels are also common among some individuals.
+While glucocorticoid-steroid use is the most common reason for Cushing’s syndrome, higher-than-normal cortisol levels are also common among some individuals.
 Cortisol levels may be high if you have depressive disorders, anorexia, or high estrogen levels.[3]

 This further includes: